Quartz/content/README.md

 There’s no need to include `__typename` in your queries!
 Types will be introspected automatically.

+## Generating type definitions

+Type definitions are generated automatically when merging to the `main` branch.
+(See `.github/workflows/generation.yml`).
+However, it’s a good idea to run type generation locally before opening a PR; it can help catch errors like missing fragments or name collisions.
+It’s up to you whether to commit your locally generated type definition.
+The GitHub action will run no matter what, but committing the result could be useful for testing your PR in a consuming repo like `qz-react`.

 ## Usage

 ### In React projects